palm86/hex_flora/priv/specimens/brunsvigia_orientalis.md

 ### Distribution in the Hex

-The species grows in sandy kloofs and foothills of the Hex River Mountains in the South Hex Sandstone Fynbos vegetation zone.
+The species grows in sandy kloofs and foothills of the Hex River Mountains in the De Doorns Sandstone Fynbos vegetation type.

 ### References